logo2

 Newspaper ad - Nov 1905

 Like with other drug stores, the store employed a team of people.
-In Mar 1900, Frederick Laurin, who recently arrived from Finland and spoke German, Swede, and Finnish, joined "Mr. Ellsworth" with the prescription department (37,38).
+In Mar 1900, Frederick Laurin, who recently arrived from Finland and spoke German, Swede, and Finnish, joined Ellsworth with the prescription department (37,38).
 In Oct 1902, George E. Blodgett, who previously worked at the Marquette prison, accepted the position of manager of the store (27).
 In Sep 1904, John Kivela, who previously worked at the Sodergren & Sodergren store, joined the City Drug Store (33).
 By 1907, E. R. Hunt was manager (32).
-Blodgett was head pharmacist for 10 years (21), and then he was appointed to Chief of Police in May 1912 (22).
+Blodgett was head pharmacist for 10 years (21), and then he was appointed to Chief of Police of Hancock in May 1912 (22).

 Newspaper ad - <i>The Daily Mining Gazette</i>, 04 Dec 1904